edarias11/password-generator/README.md

 # password-generator
-his script generates a random password, encrypts it using the generate_password_hash
+This script generates a random password, encrypts it using the generate_password_hash function from the werkzeug.security module, and then prints both the original password and its hashed version.
+The random.sample() function is used to select characters randomly from the specified base characters (lowercase letters, uppercase letters, numbers, and symbols) to create the password.